optimusflow/KB/getting-started/workspaces-binds-groups.md

 In order to edit the contents of the Bind, you should unbind it using its context menu option “Unbind”.

 {% hint style="info" %}
-Please notice that not all elements of Quantower can be binded.
+Please notice that not all elements of OptimusFLOW can be binded.
 This feature doesn’t allow to combine screens \(like Connections manager, settings\) and some non-standard panels: Order entry, FXCell.
 This restriction was made because of impossibility to resize the Screens while binds should contain only the resizable items.
 {% endhint %}

 ## Workspaces